-- A. Deduction of Rollovers and Transfers A deduction is not allowed for rollover or transfer contributions. - B. Gift Tax Transfers of your SIMPLE IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
-2501. - C. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
-402 do not apply to SIMPLE IRA distributions. - D. Prohibited Transactions If you or your beneficiary engage in a prohibited transaction with your SIMPLE IRA, as described in IRC Sec.
-4975, your SIMPLE IRA will lose its tax-deferred status, and you must include the value of your account in your gross income for that taxable year.
-The following transactions are examples of prohibited transactions with your SIMPLE IRA.
-(1) Taking a loan from your SIMPLE IRA (2) Buying property for personal use (present or future) with SIMPLE IRA assets (3) Receiving certain bonuses or premiums because of your SIMPLE IRA. - E. Pledging If you pledge any portion of your SIMPLE IRA as collateral for a loan, the amount so pledged will be treated as a distribution and will be included in your gross income for that year.
+B. Gift Tax - Transfers of your Roth IRA assets to a beneficiary made during your life and at your request may be subject to federal gift tax under IRC Sec.
+2501.

+- C. Special Tax Treatment Capital gains treatment and 10-year income averaging authorized by IRC Sec.
+402 do not apply to Roth IRA distributions. - D. Prohibited Transactions If you or your beneficiary engage in a prohibited transaction with your Roth IRA, as described in IRC Sec.
+4975, your Roth IRA will lose its tax-deferred or tax-exempt status, and you generally must include the value of the earnings in your account in your gross income for that taxable year.
+The following transactions are examples of prohibited transactions with your Roth IRA.
+(1) Taking a loan from your Roth IRA (2) Buying property for personal use (present or future) with Roth IRA assets (3) Receiving certain bonuses or premiums because of your Roth IRA. - E. Pledging If you pledge any portion of your Roth IRA as collateral for a loan, the amount so pledged will be treated as a distribution and may be included in your gross income for that year.

-4. Other
+5. Other